Best Sopapilla Cheesecake Recipe

 • Add fruit: Another way to add another layer of flavor is to spread a layer of blueberry, cherry, or strawberry pie filling on top of the cheesecake layer.

-• Chocolate: Well, this is a no brainer, chocolate chips would make this cheesecake just better.
+• Chocolate: Well, this is a no-brainer.
+Chocolate chips would make this cheesecake even better.

-• Make it crunchy: For a crunchier topping, chop some pecans or walnuts and mix it in with the cinnamon sugar topping.
+• Make it crunchy: For a crunchier topping, chop some pecans or walnuts and mix them into the cinnamon sugar topping.

 Serving suggestions: